dkandalov/rosettacode-kotlin/readme.md

 This is to avoid name clashes between different tasks.
 This line won't be considered when diffing repository and website code.
 If you use IDE to edit Kotlin code, it might report that package name doesn't match file directory.
 It's suggested to disable this inspection for this project.

-Note that the script will cache some of the data downloaded from web into `.cache` directory (this is to avoid hitting Rosetta Code on every run).
-Therefore, you might need to **manually invalidate the cache** by running `rm -rf .cache`.

 ### Step 3: Add/modify tasks